PanLiyuan/hyper-protect-dbaas/choose_endpoint.md

 3. Copy the passcode from the web page and paste it into your system console command line.

-   The passcode will not be displayed in the command line; however, once the password has been authenticated, you will receive an **OK** message indicating that you are logged in, as shown in this example:
+   The passcode is not displayed in the command line.
+When the password is authenticated, you receive an **OK** message indicating that you are logged in, as shown in this example:

    <pre><code class="hljs">One Time Code (Get one at https://iam.au-syd.bluemix.net/identity/passcode)>
    Authenticating...
    OK
    </code></pre>

-For more information about the **bx login** command parameters, see "bluemix login" at this URL:
+For more information about the **ibmcloud login** command parameters, see "bluemix login" at this URL:

 https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login

-**Note:** When using {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS, you might need to create spaces in more than one region and switch between regions using the **bx target** command.
-For details about how to do this, see "Creating organizations and spaces" (https://console.bluemix.net/docs/account/orgs_spaces.html#orgsspacesusers) and "bluemix target" (https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_target).
+**Note:** When you use {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS, you might need to create spaces in more than one region and switch between regions by using the **ibmcloud target** command.
+For more information, see "Creating organizations and spaces" (https://console.bluemix.net/docs/account/orgs_spaces.html#orgsspacesusers) and "bluemix target" (https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_target).